 This is surely one of the top free things to do if you are an artist in the heart — the museum’s collection stretches from Medieval Romanesque and Gothic art to Renaissance and Baroque, to Modern art and photography.

 The building itself with its surroundings are worth a visit.
 Dating back to 1929 when Barcelona hosted the Expo, the Museum of Ethnology and Olympic Museum was constructed on Mount Montjuic.

-Visit Barcelona’s Bunkers del Carmel
+Watch The Sunset At Barcelona’s Bunkers del Carmel

 If you aim for a free 360° view for free, then visiting Bunkers del Carmel is worthwhile.
 You can see La Sagrada Familia and Mount Montjuic from here.

 Known also as El Turó de la Rovira, or simply The Bunker, the place was closed to the general public throughout centuries.
 During the Spanish Civil War in the 1930s, the Bunker was used to defend the city from aerial attacks and housed several guns.

 Later, during the Franco regime, the bunkers became a small slam town, known as Cannons neighborhood, and by the 1960s 3,000 people were living in the area.
 Before the Olympic games in 1992, the City Council removed the residents living in the bunkers and placed them in apartments.

 After being long abandoned in the 1990s and early 2000s, the place is regaining popularity as a great place to escape the crowds and have great views of the sunset.
 You can reach the Bunkers del Carmel by metro getting out at Guinardó Hospital de Sant Pau on Line 4.